 Invent is about brainstorming, a verbal questioning to identify patterns that provide insight.
 People using Invent tend to prefer seeking answers through brainstorming, identifying patterns and innovation.
 Invent looks outside the box for answers, seeking something new.Invent is about identifying possibilities and opportunities related to what is happening in the real world.
 It is generating new ideas based on old ones.
 It is creating new ideas based on what someone else has shared.
 It expands one idea into many possibilities without the need for precision or detail.

-Connect is about the process of identifying seemingly disconnected patterns to result in instant insight into a problem or situation.
-When using Connect people tend to visualize their goal or end result, focus on strategy, synthesize data almost unconsciously and predict results with surprising accuracy.
-Connect looks to and visualizes the future for answers.Connect identifies the opportunity or possibility that is the "best" without really knowing how it was identified.
+Insight is about the process of identifying seemingly disconnected patterns to result in instant insight into a problem or situation.
+When using Insight people tend to visualize their goal or end result, focus on strategy, synthesize data almost unconsciously and predict results with surprising accuracy.
+Insight looks to and visualizes the future for answers.Insight identifies the opportunity or possibility that is the "best" without really knowing how it was identified.
 It is like a receiver getting signals from an unknown TRUSTED source.
 It tends not to focus on intermediate steps instead focusing on the end goal.
 One might connect with Covey's "Start with the end in mind" as an introverted intuiting approach.

 Execute is about plans, organizing, schedules, and measures.
 Execute structures the decision-making process by directing and interacting with other people.
 Execute focuses on measurable goals.
 When using it, people tend to think out loud, notice quickly when something is out of sequence or order, set objectives and criteria for success, and create step-by-step procedures.
 Execute looks to influence and organize the world, even when not solicited to do so.Execute uses accepted tools and techniques to evaluate the information much like surveying instruments are used to determine a specific location.
 This process organizes information in an orderly manner so the information can be analyzed objectively or impersonally.